AVENTER-UG/mesos-dns/README.md

 ## Installing

-The official release binaries are available at [Github releases](https://github.com/mesosphere/mesos-dns/releases).
+The official release binaries are available at the [AVENTER UG RPM Server](http://rpm.aventer.biz/CentOS/7/x86_64/).

 ## Building

 Building the **master** branch from source should always succeed but doesn't provide the same stability and compatibility guarantees as releases.

-All branches and pull requests are tested by [CircleCI](https://circleci.com/gh/mesosphere/mesos-dns), which also outputs artifacts for Mac OS X, Windows, and Linux via cross-compilation.

 You will need [Go](https://golang.org/) *1.6* or later to build the project.
 All dependencies are tracked using `godep`.